St. Olaf's Church, Balestrand: History

 Balestrand was a popular site for British tourists in the latter half of the 19th century.
 One of these was the English clergyman's daughter and climbing pioneer, Margaret Sophia Green.
 She got along very well with the Norwegians and loved the Norwegian mountains.
 In 1890, Margaret married Knut Kvikne, whose family owned the Kviknes Hotel in Balestrand.
 Shortly after her marriage, Margaret was diagnosed with tuberculosis; she died in 1894.
 Before she died, she told her husband that she had a dream of building an English church in Balestrand.
 As a legacy to his wife, Knut Kvikne separated a plot from the Kviknes Hotel's large plots, and with the help of generous donations from two American women, he began to build.
 The church was consecrated just three years after Margaret's death.

 Ornaments

 The church looks from the outside like a stave church and has horizontal paneling.
-It has two spiers, one of the choir, and a bell tower over the ridge turret in the middle of the nave.
+It has two spiers, one over the choir, and a bell tower over the ridge turret in the middle of the nave.
 The ridge turret is decorated with two dragon heads, as on the ancient stave churches.

-Just inside the front door hangs a painted portrait of Margaret Sophia Green Kvikne, her name after she married.
-There is a memorial brass plate.
-The inscription is The Mountains shall bring Peace.
-This is taken from Psalm 72, and was a very important Bible verse for the climbing Margaret.

-The altarpiece, painted by Emma Pastor Normann is from 1897 and shows The Risen Christ.

-The church has a banner, showing Saint Olaf, probably made in 1897.
+A portrait of Margaret Sophia Green Kvikne hangs inside the church, along with a memorial brass plate.
+The inscription is The Mountains shall bring Peace, taken from Psalm 72, a Bible verse with significance for the mountaineering Margaret.
+The altarpiece was painted by Emma Pastor Normann, dates from 1897 and shows the risen Christ.
+The church has a banner showing Saint Olaf, probably made in 1897.
 The church room is also decorated with wood carvings.